Work with extensions

 View available extensions

-You can use psql to view available extensions:
+You can use psql to view the installed extensions:

 The pg_available_extensions view contains the extensions available for installation.
 Use the following code to list them: